 Every ecommerce content strategy operates across two distinct layers, even if most brands only think deliberately about one of them.

 The transactional layer is the commercial architecture: product pages, collection pages, category pages, and any content whose primary function is to convert existing intent into a purchase.
-A user who lands here knows approximately what they want.
+A user who lands here already knows roughly what they want.
 The content's job is to confirm they are in the right place, answer remaining objections, and make the conversion as frictionless as possible.
-Every ecommerce brand has one, by necessity.
+Every ecommerce brand has one by necessity.

-The informational layer is everything above that in the purchase journey: the content that reaches buyers before they know exactly what they want to buy.
-Buying guides, comparison articles, explainers, category education, how-to content, and the broader coverage of questions buyers ask while they are still forming preferences.
+The informational layer covers everything above that in the purchase journey: content that reaches buyers before they know exactly what they want to buy.
+It includes buying guides, comparison articles, explainers, category education, how-to content, and broader coverage of the questions buyers ask while they are still forming preferences.
 A user arriving here is not yet looking for a specific product.
 They are building the knowledge and trust that will shape which brands they consider when they are ready.

-The relationship between the two layers is not optional.
-The informational layer feeds the transactional one.
-Brands that have built it well earn consideration before commercial intent crystallises.
-Brands that have not are competing only for buyers who already know what they want — a much smaller, much more expensive pool.
+The relationship between the two layers is essential.
+The informational layer supports the transactional layer.
+Brands that build it well earn consideration before commercial intent crystallises.
+Brands that do not are competing only for buyers who already know what they want, a much smaller and more expensive pool.

 Why the transactional layer attracts most of the investment